How to Redirect a Domain and Understanding Redirect Types

 There are plenty of situations where redirecting a domain or URL can be useful.
 The most common reasons are:

 A URL redirect is a common practice which isn’t hard to do.
 Simply specify your old URL and forward it to a new one.
-However, you must do some research and decide which type of redirect is best for your situation.
+However, you must do some research and decide which type of redirect is best for your situation and ensure you’re not creating redirect loops.
 This way you’ll avoid negatively impacting SEO and credibility.

 Let’s recap the four most common redirect types:

-Redirecting URLs is great for avoiding issues caused by duplicate content, when using multiple domains, switching to a new domain, and when trying to prevent 404 error pages.
+Redirecting URLs is great for avoiding issues caused by duplicate content, when using multiple domains, switching to a newly purchased domain such as: .com, .net, or .xyz, and when trying to prevent 404 error pages.